 The Performance Hall – Cuba in a Nutshell

 Many people have asked about traveling to Cuba and what it was like.
-The long and short of it is this: if you are a traveler interested in an unspoiled snapshot of Caribbean life 60 years ago, this is your place but if you are a vacationer, you’d be advised to stay away.
+The long and short of it is this: if you are interested in an unspoiled snapshot of Caribbean life 60 years ago, this is your place.
+If you are a casual vacationer expecting a glitzy show, you’d be advised to stay away.

 I’ll spend more time on the topic of whether Americans are ready for Cuba and vice versa in a later post.
 It’s a decadent place that slowly started decaying in the late fifties.
 And the theater where Buena Vista Social Club performs is a perfect microcosm of that.
 The beautiful nineteenth century carved-stone building had exposed utilities added since construction.
 More indicative, there was new construction and repair throughout.